AlexElsing/AlexElsing/README.md

 - 👋 Hi, I’m @AlexElsing
 - 👀 I’m interested in Computer Science, Programming, Machine Learning, Web Development, and Data Science
-- 🌱 I’m currently learning programming in python, and computer science fundamentals
+- 🌱 I’m very new to programming ive been learning for almost a month.
+I am currently learning Computer science fundamentals, Python, Math for data science, and Web development.
-- 💞️ I’m looking to collaborate on many different projects; Text based programs, Machine Learning, Web Development, and Data Science projects.
+- 💞️ I’m looking to gain expereince, practice my skills, and learn from peers by collaborating on many different projects such as; Text based programs, Machine Learning, Web Development, Data Science, and more.
-- 📫 How to reach me. email: alexelsing34@gmail.com
+- 📫 How to reach me, Email: alexelsing34@gmail.com

 <!---
 AlexElsing/AlexElsing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.